 Why not ski Mayrhofen this winter?
 One of Austria's most famous resorts, there's good slopes for all abilities and some great off-piste also.
 Enjoy a traditional Tyrolean village in the Zillertal this winter whether skiing or boarding.
+Find out more by reading our resort review.

 Ski Mayrhofen and be in one of Austria's top resorts, one of the best teaching destinations and be in the beautiful Ziller Valley.
 Linked with Rastkogel, Finkenberg and Hintertux resorts, Mayrhofen is part of the Zillertal 3000 ski area.
 To get to Mayrhofen is relatively painless from Innsbruck as it's just an hour, or you can fly into Salzburg or Munich and face a much longer transfer.